tarashypka/dstr/README.md

 Tomcat is pre-configured with Load Balancer redirecting to 1 of 3 instances.
 Customer session is saved in distributed in-memory cache (Hazelcast).
-Sticky session & session replication against loss of user's sensitive data.
+Sticky session & session replication against loss of customer's sensitive data.

 ### Software and Tools used